anka99/DeepNeuralNetworks/README.md

 # DeepNeuralNetworks
-Chosen assesments from my Master's degree Deep Neural Network coursework, University of Warsaw.
+Chosen assignments for the Deep Neural Networks course at the University of Warsaw (MSc in Computer Science).